-The MH42A unit requires two twelve inch diameter return air ducts.
+The MH42B unit requires two 12 inch diameter return air ducts.
 Sufficient airflow for proper system operation is not available using a single return air duct.

 To avoid complications, locate and install the return air assembly first.
-The return air box with grille and filter can be located anywhere in the floor of the and filter can be located anywhere in the file for the mobile home.
+The return air box with grille and filter can be located anywhere in the floor of the mobile home.
 Keep in mind that the closer to the cooling unit the better because less duct will be needed.
 Always use at least one 7' length of duct, however, a good spot is under the television set in a corner or under a table or davenport if a minimum two inch clearance is available.
-If desired, the return opening can be located inside a closet with louvered of a closet and the air conducted into the filter box through a boxed-in area at the closet floor level.
+If desired, the return opening can be located inside a closet with louvered doors.
+The return air grille can be placed in the wall of a closet and the air conducted into the filter box through a boxed-in area at the closet floor level.
 Make sure filter is readily accessible.

-After determining the location of the return air opening, start the installation from under the home by cutting a start the installation from under the home by cutting a small hole in the fiber underboard to determine how the floor joist location will affect the cutting of the opening needed for the box.
-Floor joists generally are located on 16" centers leaving 14-3/8" between joists.
+After determining the location of the return air opening, start the installation from under the home by cutting a small hole in the fiber underboard to determine how the floor joist location will affect the cutting of the opening needed for the box.
+Floor joists generally are located on 16 inch centers leaving 14-3/8 inches between joists.
 After measuring the return air box cut the hole so the box will fit between the floor joists.
 In most installations it will be necessary to cut a similar hole in the fiberboard directly under the one in the floor.
-However, if the floor is more than 10" deep, it will only be necessary to cut a round hole for the collar on the return air box or for the insulated duct.
+However, if the floor is more than 10 inches deep, it will only be necessary to cut a round hole for the collar on the return air box or for the insulated duct.